textpattern/textpattern.github.io/tags/expires.md

 </p>
 ~~~

-This would result in the following HTML output:
+This would result in the following HTML output, which provides styling hooks for each date part:

 ~~~ html
 <p>